 However, Google also attempts to automate these.

-It can pull information from your website and around the web to add assets such as sitelinks it thinks are relevant to your users query or even location data which Google warns:
+It can pull information from your website and around the web to add assets such as sitelinks it thinks are relevant to your users query or even location data.
+In fact, Google warns:

 “Google Ads may automatically match your business to known locations (based on various account properties such as landing pages) and add the information to your account to create these assets.”

 This level of automation can cause irrelevant clicks for services or to locations that shouldn’t be on your ad.
 This feature can be turned off in your account settings.

 Smart campaigns are made for businesses that may not have the time to run their own account.
 Below is how Google describes this:

 “When you sign up for a Smart campaign, you’ll write an ad that describes your business.
 You’ll also choose which keyword themes you want to target your ad and set a budget.
 Your ad will automatically show to potential customers across Google Search, Google Maps, YouTube, Gmail, and Google partner websites.